TheTorpian/Vegas-Bot/README.md

 Make a file called `tokenfile.py` and add this line of code in it: `TOKEN = {}`; replace `{}` with the token from your bot app.
 # MySql
 Add `CONNECTION = mysql.connect(host="host", user="user" ,password="password", database="database")` to `tokenfile.py` and fill with your own database info.
+You might have to change table/record names in `db_queries.py` as well.